subsquid/docs/docs/query-squid/intro.md

 For more information, head over to the [official documentation website](https://graphql.org/learn/) and their extensive documentation.
 In this section we only cover the basics needed for working with GraphQL APIs serving squid data, with short explanations on how to perform GraphQL queries, how to paginate and sort results.

-At the moment, serving GraphQL APIs is supported only for squids with Postgres-compatible target databases.
+At the moment, serving GraphQL APIs is supported only for squids using Postgres as their target database.